Systolic volume of homology classes: The Heisenberg group, nilmanifolds and the Waring problem

 The different lattices of $\H$ give rise to nilmanifolds whose systolic behaviour is particularly interesting.
 Consider the sequence of lattices $\{\H_n(\Z)\}_{n=1}^{\infty}$ of $\H$, where $\H_n(\Z)$ is the subset of matrices of $\H$ such that $x \in n\Z$ and $y, z \in \Z$.
 Denote by $M_n = M_{\H_n} = \H / \H_n(\Z)$ the corresponding nilmanifolds.
 The manifold $M_n$ is a cyclic covering of $M_{\H}$ with $n$ sheets, so

 according to the version of Theorem \ref{th:sommeconnexe} for cyclic coverings.
 The fact that the function $\Sys(M_n)$ goes to infinity is not obvious.
 For instance the simplicial volume of these manifolds is zero, and thus the corresponding lower bound (see Corollary (\ref{cor:asymptotique})) does not apply.
+We are nevertheless able to prove the following proposition, see \cite{BBB14}.

-\begin{proposition} The function $\Sys(M_n)$ satisfies the following inequality:
+\begin{proposition}\cite{BBB14} The function $\Sys(M_{\H_n})$ satisfies the following inequality: